Substack vs WordPress — Which Blogging Platform is better?

 WordPress has been the main player in the world of blogging and websites for over 20 years.
 And it is also my website builder of choice for my clients.
 In 2024, it was reported that over 43% of the websites in the world are built with WordPress.

-Some top features of WordPress include:
+Some top features of WordPress Websites include:

 1. Flexibility — WordPress can be used for simple blogs, complex websites, or even e-commerce stores.
 It’s an all in one solution